cloudinary/js-url-gen/__DOC_EXAMPLES__/annotatedExamples/resize.md

 // the resize() ActionGroup needs an Action parameter
-// Lets give resize() a ResizeScale paramter to scale our image
+// Lets give resize() a ResizeScale parameter to scale our image
-// We import all of our Action parameters from @cloudinary/base/actions/{actionGroup}
+// We import all of our Action parameters from @cloudinary/base/actions/Actions
 // Note that you can import all Resize Actions, or just the single one you want import {Resize} from "@cloudinary/base/actions/Actions";
 const {scale} = Resize;